 The advantages discussed above, among others, have motivated a number of planet surveys specifically targeting mid- to late-M dwarfs, most of which are coming online in the next few years.
-This includes near-infrared radial velocity surveys like CARMENES (Quirrenbach et al. 2012) and the Habitable-Zone Planet Finder (Mahadevan et al. 2012), transit surveys like APACHE (Sozzetti et al. 2013) and MEarth (Nutzman & Charbonneau 2008; Charbonneau et al. 2009), and direct imaging searches like PALMS (Bowler et al. 2012).
+This includes near-infrared radial velocity surveys like CARMENES (Quirrenbach et al. 2012) and the Habitable-Zone Planet Finder (Mahadevan et al. 2012), transit surveys like APACHE (Sozzetti et al. 2013) and MEarth (Nutzman & Charbonneau 2008; Charbonneau et al. 2012).
 Some of these surveys are directed at M dwarfs generally, but many are aimed at mid- to late-M dwarfs specifically.
 The Habitable-Zone Planet Finder, for example, is targeting M4-M9 dwarfs (Mahadevan et al. 2012).

-Our knowledge of planet parameters are directly linked to our understanding of their host stars.
+Our knowledge of planet parameters is directly linked to our understanding of their host stars.
 Thus, these surveys require reliable stellar masses, radii, and metallicities to properly characterize orbiting planets that are discovered.
 The Gaia spacecraft (de Bruijne 2012) is expected to measure parallaxes for the majority of the M dwarfs targeted by these surveys (Bailer-Jones et al. 2013), and distances can be used to derive luminosities and infer masses and radii (e.g., Delfosse et al. 2000; Bayless & Orosz 2006), but not metallicities.
 M dwarfs have sufficiently cool atmospheres to enable the formation of molecules with complex absorption bands.
 These bands are difficult to model but dominate the visible spectrum, making continuum identification difficult and creating line confusion.
-The result is that modeldependent methods such as spectral synthesis and curve of growth analysis that work well on solar-type stars are ineffective for M dwarfs (although improvements are ongoing, e.g., Onehag et al. 2012).
+The result is that model-dependent methods such as spectral synthesis and curve of growth analysis that work well on solartype stars are ineffective for M dwarfs (although improvements are ongoing, e.g., Önehag et al. 2012).